Mythri532/docker/Readme1.md

  9.To run a container interactively

-This allows you to execute the commands inside the container

-   docker container run -it [docker_image] /bin/bash
+This allows you to execute the commands inside the container docker container run -it [docker_image] /bin/bash

 10.Run a container and publisher container port

 When you run a container, the only way to access the process is from inside of it.
 To allow external connections to the container, you have to open (publish) specific ports.
   -p [host_ip]:[host_port]:[container_port]
    docker container run -p 8080:80 [docker_image]

-11. To start the container
+11.To start the container

-    docker start [OPTIONS] CONTAINER [CONTAINER...]

-    docker start –a <container-name>
+   docker start [OPTIONS] CONTAINER [CONTAINER...] docker start –a <container-name>

 12.To stop the container
    docker stop <container-name>

-13. To restart a container- stops and restart a container

-    docker stop <container-name>
+13.To restart a container- stops and restart a container docker stop <container-name>

-14. Shows only the running container.
+14.Shows only the running container. docker ps

-    docker ps

-15. docker ps –a ->shows all stopped and running containers.
+15.docker ps –a ->shows all stopped and running containers.

 16.container creation
    docker container create –it –name <container-name> <image-name>

-17. The exec command runs a new command in a running container.

-    docker exec <container-name>  <command name>

-    docker exec <container-name>  ls
+17.The exec command runs a new command in a running container. docker exec <container-name>  <command name> docker exec <container-name>  ls

-18. Docker exec command which is used to run the command inside a container or to go inside a container.

-    docker exec –it test /bin/bash
+18. Docker exec command which is used to run the command inside a container or to go inside a container. docker exec –it test /bin/bash
    To effectively interact with the container this command is used.

-19.docker commit
+19. docker commit
    Instead of launching a new container from zero, we can commit the old Docker container to create a new Docker image and use that to start a new container with the right ports open.

    docker stop <container-name>